Jordan borders open after Coronavirus

 Opening of Jordan’s International Airport in Amman

 Jordan’s Amman airport is open from September 8th.
 We are looking forward to welcome tourists again!
 As the situation in the world is still not under control, countries will be put into three different categories: Green, Yellow and Red.
 Based on which country you are departing from, there are entry procedures for each category.

-To travel without need to quarantine, you must be travelling from a green country and have been there for at least 14 days.
-Therefore it is important to understand that this list is relevant to where you have been in the past 14 days rather than your nationality on your passport.
+To travel to Jordan, you must show which country you have been in the past 14 days.
+Therefore it is important to understand that this country lists are relevant to where you have been in the past 14 days rather than your nationality on your passport.

 As this situation will continue to evolve please contact the consular representation of Jordan in your country to confirm the latest advise relevant to you.